Kumla Church, Västmanland

 Kumla Church (Swedish: Kumla kyrka) is located in Kumla kyrkby in Sala Municipality in Västmanland, Sweden.

 History

-The church was built of fieldstone around 1300 and included a longhouse and a small bell tower.
-At the end of the 15th century the wood roof was replaced by a brick star vault with church wall paintings signed by Albertus Pictor.
-In the 18th century the windows were made larger and the current bell tower was built.
+The church, which is constructed of fieldstone, was built around 1300 and included a longhouse and a small bell tower.
+At the end of the 15th century, the wood roof was replaced by a brick star vault with church wall paintings signed by Albertus Pictor.
+In the 18th century, the windows were made larger and the current bell tower was built.

 Features

 The pulpit with six-sided basket was added in 1665.
 The baptismal font, made of Scottish sandstone by sculptor Erik Sand, was completed in 1951.